Introduction: Why These Tools Matter...

 8. Caffe

-Caffe is a deep learning framework emphasizing speed and modularity, particularly for convolutional neural networks (CNNs).
-Written in C++, it's optimized for image classification and segmentation tasks.
+Caffe is a C++-based deep learning framework emphasizing speed and modularity for convolutional neural networks (CNNs).
+It's optimized for image classification and segmentation tasks.

 Pros: